aescarias/atto-weather/README.md

 ## Setup

-Atto Weather uses [WeatherAPI] for its weather data.
+Atto Weather relies on [WeatherAPI] for its weather data.
 To use this service, you must acquire an API key.
-You can do this by creating an account and copying the "API key" from the Dashboard into the prompt you see when first opening the application.
+You can do this by creating an account on [WeatherAPI] and copying the "API key" from the Dashboard into the prompt you see when first opening the application.

+After validating your API key, you will be able to select locations and continue to the application.

 [WeatherAPI]: https://weatherapi.com